Rawlings Foundation Directors

 James R. Hadley

 Jim attended Centennial High School in Pueblo, CO and graduated from Colorado State University-Fort Collins in 1973.
 Jim was the co-owner and real estate broker of RE/MAX of Pueblo and Pueblo West, CO from 1980- 2017.
-Jim has served on several bank boards and numerous charitable boards throughout his career.
-He currently serves on the Parkview Medical Center Medical Board.
+Jim has served on several bank boards, Parkview Medical Center and Health System Boards, and numerous charitable boards throughout his career.
 He is married to wife Barbara Lawrence Hadley (Professor at CSU-Pueblo), and they have two children, Carrie Heimmer and Molly Hadley.

 Michael Gonzales

-Michael Gonzales is the Chief Judge of the 12 Judicial District.
-He took the district court bench in October 2011 and was appointed Chief Judge in January 2020.
-Prior to his appointment to the district court, Chief Judge Gonzales was the Alamosa County Court judge.
-Chief Judge Gonzales was also a deputy district attorney for the 12th Judicial District for ten years prior to becoming the Alamosa County Court judge.
-Chief Judge Gonzales received a Bachelor of Science degree in Political Science from Creighton University in 1993.
-He graduated from the University of Colorado School of Law in 1996.
-Chief Judge Gonzales has been involved in local youth sports and has served on the board of directors for the Caring for Colorado Foundation since 2010.
+Michael Gonzales is a District Court Judge for the 12th Judicial District.
+Prior to this service, he was appointed as Chief Judge from January 2020 to July 2023.
+Judge Gonzales has also served as the Alamosa County Court judge.
+Judge Gonzales was a deputy district attorney for ten years before becoming the Alamosa County Court judge.
+He received a Bachelor of Science degree in Political Science from Creighton University in 1993, and graduated from the University of Colorado School of Law in 1996.
+Chief Judge Gonzales has been involved in local youth sports and served on the board of directors for the Caring for Colorado Foundation.

 Bruno DeRose

-Born and raised in Pueblo, Colorado, Bruno attended East High School, graduating in 2016 with a 4.8 GPA and as a member of three state championship teams in basketball and football.
-He attended Boise State University where he earned a full ride athletic and academic scholarship.
-After graduating with his MBA, he started a landscaping company in Boise.
-In July of 2021, he returned to Pueblo to work with his family.
-He and his family work in many fields including land development, asset management, private equity, venture capitalism and philanthropy.
-Bruno is an active board member of the Fellowship of Christian Athletes and the Southern Colorado Community Foundation, as well as being very involved at Praise Assembly of God Church as a leader of the Young Adult Ministry.
-He is very proud and blessed to return to Pueblo and invest in the place that invested in him so immensely
+Born and raised in Pueblo, Colorado- Bruno attended East High School, graduating in 2016.
+He attended Boise State University to play football and study business.
+After graduating with his MBA, Bruno returned to Pueblo to work with his family.
+He works in a variety of fields including land development, asset management, private equity, and philanthropy.
+Bruno is an active board member of the Southern Colorado Community Foundation, as well as being involved at Praise Assembly of God Church.
+Bruno and his wife, Averi, are honored to represent the Rawlings Foundation and are blessed to return to Pueblo and invest in the place that invested in them so immensely.

 Stacie Shirley